sleitao/Moodle-U.Porto-theme/README.md

-Place folder "up" in theme/ folder.
+Place folders in theme/ folder.